romomartin/DMA-viewer-plugin/README.md

 # Qatium DMA viewer plugin in React Typescript

-This is a plugin built with <a href="https://developer.qatium.app/">Qatium's SDK</a>Qatium's SDK that allows the visualization of DMA pipes in a water network using different colors
+This is a plugin built with <a href="https://developer.qatium.app/">Qatium's SDK</a> that allows the visualization of DMA pipes in a water network using different colors.
 <br/>
 <br/>
 <div align="center">